Toruitas/MSc-Coding-2/README.md

 All of this code is a second-run.
 Which is to say, I did all this once before, and this is the second time.
 Why do it again?
 Because my harddrive failed and I lost the entire quarter's code!
 Irrecoverably lost!
 Take this as a reminder to **back your shit up!**

+For grading, please look at Weeks 2, 3, 4, 7, and 8.
+Links below.

 ### Week 1 & 2 - C++

 * Introduction to C++ fundamentals: main.cpp, #include, printing to the console, data types, conditionals, loops, functions, preprocessing and compilation.